mygethub-99/linuxservercode/README.md

 ****
 #Database Setup

-The catalog database has been setup to use Postgresql
+The catalog database has been setup to use a Postgresql db

 Access and ownership of the catalog database has been given to user "catalog"